 Freezer meals have never been more fun!
 Packed with meaty jackfruit, refried beans, and tangy green chiles, these crispy taquitos are a great addition to any well-stocked freezer.
 Reheat them from frozen in a 400°F oven for 25 minutes, or until crisp and warmed through.

-Packed with veggies like cauliflower, butternut squash, peas, and spinach, this aromatic coconut curry is one of our go-to healthy freezer meals.
-Serve it over cooked white or brown rice, which – heads up! – you can also make ahead and store in the freezer.
+Packed with veggies like cauliflower, butternut squash, peas, and spinach, this aromatic curry is one of our go-to healthy freezer meals.
+Serve it over cooked white rice or brown rice, which—heads up!—you can also make ahead and store in the freezer.

 Making homemade ravioli is a bit of a project, so why not cook once and eat twice?
-Freeze uncooked ravioli in a single layer on a parchment-lined baking sheet for two hours.
+Freeze uncooked ravioli in a single layer on a baking sheet lined with parchment paper for two hours.
 Then, transfer them to an airtight freezer bag and freeze for up to 3 months.
 When you’re ready to eat, cook them in a large pot of salted boiling water until they float, for about 6 minutes.

-Forget their name – these yummy tofu and veggie burritos would make a great meal at any time of day.
+Forget their name—these yummy tofu and veggie burritos would make a great lunch or easy weeknight dinner.
 To freeze the burritos, fully assemble them and wrap them tightly in foil.
 Freeze for up to 3 months.
 Transfer one to the fridge to thaw overnight before zapping it in the microwave to heat it through.

 To me, some of the best freezer “meals” aren’t meals at all.
 Instead, they’re freezer-friendly components that give you a head start on making a full meal later.
 Take pasta sauce, pizza dough, and cooked grains.
 Once you have them on hand, you can easily make a healthy, home-cooked dinner without a lot of fuss.